psarando/shire-reckoning/Middle-earth-simulation.md

 #### Shire-reform

-Shire-reform was enacted during the time of Isengrim II, which was sometime between S.R.
-1083 - 1122.
+Shire-reform was enacted sometime between S.R.
+1083 - 1122, during the time of Isengrim II.
 Once enacted, every year of the Shire Calendar always started on the first day of the week and always ended on the last day of the week, by not assigning a day of the week to Mid-year's Day or the Overlithe days.
 For these simulations, I am assuming that before Shire-reform was enacted, the current day of the week in the Shire Calendar was the same as the corresponding day of the week that was current in Gondor
 (since the Shire Calendar was based on the Kings' Reckoning calendar).
-Shire-reform was probably enacted in a year that was already supposed to start on the first day of the week, which in this simulation means one of these Third Age years during the time of Isengrim II:
+Shire-reform was probably enacted in a year that was already supposed to start on the first day of the week, which in this simulation means one of these Shire-reckoning years during the time of Isengrim II:

-* 2685, 2691, 2703, 2714, or 2720
+* 1085, 1091, 1103, 1114, or 1120

 So for this simulation, I just chose the first year in this list as the first year of Shire-reform.